FundRaiser Blog

 Which type of training do you prefer?

-FundRaiser offers several different training formats, to fit your individual and organizational efforts, from self-help using the program's built-in Help manual and training videos on our website, to scheduled live webinars, to on-site training at your facilities, and you always have the option to call or email the training office, or tech support, for help.
+FundRaiser offers several different training formats, to fit your individual and organizational efforts, from self-help using the program's built-in Help manual and training videos on our website, to scheduled live webinars, to on-site training at your facilities, and you always have the option to call or This email address is being protected from spambots.
+You need JavaScript enabled to view it. the training office, or tech support, for help.
 Each method of learning has it's pros and cons, of course, but the choices are available to you, and in this blog I'll try to give you some tips on how to approach them.
 And at the end of this, I'll let you know how all this can benefit you at the end of the year.

 Continue reading